keith-merchant-ibm/vpc-on-classic-1/errors.md

 The following example shows a Cloud Object Storage URI with a supported format: cos://us-south/myBucket/myImage.vhd.

+## cos_image_not_encrypted
+**Message**: Encryption keys are specified in the image template, but the provided image is not encrypted.

+Either remove the encryption keys, or specify an encrypted image in the image template and try again.

+## cos_image_encryted
+**Message**: No encryption key is specified in the image template, but the provided image is encrypted.

+Either specify the encryption keys, or specify an unencrypted image in the image template and try again.

+## cos_encrypted_image_not_supported
+**Message**: The encrypted image feature is not supported in the current configuration.

+Verify that the image is not encrypted, or remove the encryption keys in the image template and try again.

 ## default_address_prefix_not_found
 **Message**: Default address prefix not found.

-You may see this error message when the default address prefix is not found.
+You might see this error message if the default address prefix is not found.

 ## duplicate_error
 **Message**: The input provided already exists.